andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_04_GUI_Overview.rst

   There are other options in the ``- functional tools:`` menu; look at each of them and guess what they do.
 Why would it not make sense at this time to look at the coregistration with the MNI boundaries?

+Next Steps
+**********

+There are other options in the GUI, such as ROIs, Conditions, and Covariates.
+We will leave those for now, coming back to them after we have preprocessed our data - which we turn to in the next chapter.